trdvangraft/flowmeter/README.md

         - Makes the pizza
 - MQTT broker that handels the messaging between the different services
 - Prometheus server that stores metrics from the different services
+- Grafana dashboarding that visualizes the health of the system